-Microservices - also known as the microservice architecture - is an architectural style that structures an application as a collection of services that are:
+Microservices - also known as the microservice architecture - is an architectural style that structures an application as a collection of two or more services that are:

 Services are typically organized around business capabilities.
 Each service is often owned by a single, small team.